ImLDK/password-strength-study/README.md

 ---

-## The Core Question
+## The Core Finding

-Standard password strength meters score `S3cur1ty!` as **Strong**.
-A rule-based attacker cracks it in **31 attempts**.

-This study investigates why — and quantifies the gap.
+> **72% of passwords that score Moderate or Strong on standard entropy metrics
+> are deceptive — they contain a recognizable dictionary base word and would be
+> cracked quickly by rule-based attacks.**

+We expected entropy metrics to be a reliable security indicator.
+They are not — for nearly three quarters of "high-scoring" passwords.

 ---

 ## Overview

-This project extends standard password entropy analysis with a new variable: **rule-based attack resistance**.
-It introduces the *Deceptive* password category — passwords that score well on entropy metrics but follow predictable substitution patterns (leet speak, symbol-for-letter replacements) that rule-based attack tools exploit trivially.

-**Primary research question:**
+This project investigates a fundamental question about password security tooling:

-> Do entropy-based strength metrics accurately predict resistance to rule-based dictionary attacks, or do they systematically overestimate the security of structured substitution passwords?
+> *Do standard entropy-based strength metrics accurately predict resistance to rule-based dictionary attacks, or do they systematically overestimate the security of structured substitution passwords?*

-**Key finding:**
-> Entropy metrics can overestimate real-world password security by up to **16 orders of magnitude** for passwords based on predictable substitution patterns.
+Using a 1,000-password dataset modeled on documented RockYou distribution patterns, the study compares **entropy-based strength scores** against **rule-based attack resistance** — and finds a systematic gap.

 ---